ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 apt install -y kubeadm kubelet
 ```

 ### Setup the Master Node
 As root, init the cluster with the network CIDR for Flannel .

+> As of this writing this will install and configure [Kubernetes 1.8](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v180)

 ```shell
 kubeadm init --pod-network-cidr 10.244.0.0/16